JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 Different processor architectures and models have different SIMD instructions available.

-The main takeaway should be: SIMD instructions can make you DSP code significantly faster at the cost of
+The main takeaway should be: SIMD instructions can make your DSP code significantly faster at the cost of

 * code complexity.
 * portability,